Brian Akin, Chairman

 Chuck Wright, Treasurer

 Chuck Wright, Owner and Operator, Bulldogs Xpress Lube and Carwash.
 Chuck grew up in Knoxville, TN where he attended the University of Tennessee and received an Associate’s Degree in Science.
 He also has an Associate’s Degree in Science from West Florida University in Pensacola, FL.
 Chuck was the Director in Radiology at St. Mary’s Hospital in Knoxville, TN from 1997-2001.
 In 2001, Chuck and his wife Karen moved to Toccoa, her hometown, and he transferred to Athens Regional Medical Center where he was the Director in Radiology.
 Chuck purchased Bullodgs Xpress Lube and Carwash on Big A Road, Toccoa in 2004.
-Chuck and Karen are active members at Tom’s Creek Baptist Church where Chuck serves as a deacon.
 Chuck served for 4 years on the Finance Committee for the Tugaloo Baptist Association and served a 4 year term on the Toccoa-Stephens County Chamber of Commerce.
 He currently serves on the FCA Board of the Georgia Mountain District.
-Chuck and Karen have two children Will (15) & Emily (13).
+Chuck and Karen have two children.

 Debbie Whitlock, Secretary

 Debbie Whitlock has an Associate of Arts degree from Truett McConnell College, a Bachelor of Sociology Degree from the University of Georgia and a Juris Doctorate from Florida Coastal School of Law.
 Debbie opened her law office in 2006.
-She is currently serving her second County Commission term and is the active chairman of the board.
+She is currently serving her second County Commission term.
 Debbie has three children and several grandchildren.

 Tim Martin, Executive Director